domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 It's better to underpromise than underdeliver.

 Missed thoughts are O-K (not always bad).
 Let the best thoughts percolate to the top.
 Let forgetfulness be the filter of good ideas.
 Cream rises.

+EVERYTHING you do, including all of your "mistakes", you do for a reason.
+Much of the time, if not all, it's unconscious.
+Because of this, there's no reason to worry about everything (or anything?).
+Just try your best to be good, and forget about the rest.
+Relax!

+Major cliche warning: It's hard to be a human being.
+Just focus on "doing" you.(Duh!
+JK) And try to be/do good always.
+Ethics and morals are real/matter.

+Take pride in finishing something, anything, whether it's a drink, a plate of food, or a project.

+Waste not, want not.

+If you think you need a lawyer, the answer is yes & it might already be too late.

+If you've thought of something once, it's in your brain's capacity to think of it again - the neural networks exist.

+Don't marry your first partner; chances are it is not a miracle and you are not in fact compatible.
+Don't hire the first person you interview; you need to compare and contrast candidates in order to gain a good perspective.

+Re job and work: Whatever NEEDS to happen, WILL happen.
+Everything else is optional.

+Procrastination is our only remaining middle finger (F U) to The Man!
+Procrastination is an art.
+Make it an art.

+The kids who don't take & eat the cookie 1st are (turn out to be) the smartest.
+It'll be massively painful; however, you must wait, and ultimately you shall be greatly rewarded (with your cookie).

+Fail fast.

+Walk bravely into that good night, soldier: Toss your digital and physical trash with courage, change/move your situation frequently (like a nomad), and sync up your changes - all without regret(s).

+Your missed opportunity is what actually becomes a memory - of regret.
+When you are present, it becomes unmemorable.
+When you miss it, you remember it, albeit with regret.